 This gives us a list of Rust crates and libraries that were present at build time:

+From this output I consolidated a full list of all dependencies observed across all samples.
 It already allows a first sanity check: are all samples built from the same dependency set or do we see deviations?

 In total, the consolidated list contains 50 libraries, however, each individual sample only exposes around 44-45 crates.
+That already tells us that not all builds are identical.

 Here is the full list of observed libraries: